siberianfox/tinygwiki/TinyG-Configuration.md

 	$st | Switch type | 0=NO, 1=NC

 **Gcode Initialization Defaults**
 Gcode settings loaded on power up, abort/reset and Program End (M2 or M30).
 Changing these does NOT change the current Gcode mode, only the initialization settings.
-These settings are part of the system group.

 	Setting | Description | Notes
 	--------|-------------|-------